Lilleengen/i3blocks-sonos/README.md

 ```

 ## Usage
-Press it to toggle playing
+Left-click it to toggle playing
+Right-click to skip to next song